i18n-pro/core/README.md

 # Principle

->Using the translated text as the key is the key to all the functions of this library.
+>Taking  `Translation`  as key is the key to all the functions of the library.
 If you have any questions about this, [Please see](https://github.com/eyelly-wu/i18n-pro/blob/vdoc/docs/dist/Q&A.md)

 The library is mainly composed of two parts
 * Command Line Tool
 * Function API

-**Command Line Tool**：Parse the text that needs to be translated based on specified rules (regular expressions), translate the text to the specified target language through a translation platform, and finally generate a language pack file
+**Command Line Tool**：Parse the text that needs to be translated based on specified rules (regular expressions), translate the text to the specified target language through a translation platform, and finally generate language pack files

 An example of parsing text using  [Matching Rules](https://github.com/eyelly-wu/i18n-pro/blob/vdoc/docs/dist/MATCH_RULE.md)  is as follows:
 ```js